 In designing and evaluating the Corporation's internal control over financial reporting, the Corporation's management recognizes that any controls and procedures, no matter how well designed and operated, can provide only reasonable assurance of achieving their objectives and management necessarily applies its reasonable judgment in evaluating the cost-benefit relationship of possible controls and procedures.
 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
-Projections of any evaluation of effectiveness to future periods are subject to the risks that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies and procedures may deteriorate
+Projections of any evaluation of effectiveness to future periods are subject to the risks that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies and procedures may deteriorate.

-Management conducted an evaluation of the effectiveness of the Corporation's internal control over financial reporting as of December 31, 2023.
+Management conducted an evaluation of the effectiveness of the Corporation's internal control over financial reporting as of December 31, 2024.
 In making this assessment, management used the criteria set forth in "Internal Control - Integrated Framework (2013)" issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
-Based on this evaluation, management concluded that the Corporation's internal control over financial reporting was effective as of December 31, 2023.
+Based on this evaluation, management identified a material weakness in the period end closing process and related management review controls and concluded that the Corporation's internal control over financial reporting was not effective as of December 31, 2024.